rate-nl/ISO/ISMS.md

   - Actions taken
   - Resolution date
 - Incident logs are maintained for at least **3 years** in Google Drive.
-- Reports are reviewed quarterly to identify trends and improve response efforts.

 ## 7. Roles and Responsibilities
 ### **7.1.
 Employees**